-Waiting for a latex paint coating to dry before sanding, recoating, or sealing is very important for a good finish.
+Waiting for latex paint to dry before sanding, recoating, or sealing is important if you want a good finish.
 So how long does it take for latex paint to dry?
-Here is the answer to that.

 Related Read: Can You Sand Latex Paint?